majabojarska/blog/content/devlog/_index.md

 ## 2025-12-20

-- Woodworking a custom shelf unit for my home office.
+- Starting out with building a custom shelf unit for my home office.

 ---